Multi-Document Keyphrase Extraction: Dataset, Baselines and Review: Abstract

 \section{Abstract}

-Keyphrase extraction has been comprehensively researched within the single-document setting, with an abundance of methods and a wealth of datasets.
+Keyphrase extraction has been extensively researched within the single-document setting, with an abundance of methods, datasets and applications.
 In contrast, \textit{multi-document} keyphrase extraction has been infrequently studied, despite its utility for describing sets of documents, and its use in summarization.
-Moreover, no dataset existed for multi-document keyphrase extraction, hindering the progress of the task.
+Moreover, no prior dataset exists for multi-document keyphrase extraction, hindering the progress of the task.
 Recent advances in multi-text processing make the task an even more appealing challenge to pursue.
-To initiate this pursuit, we present here the first literature review and the first dataset for the task, \textit{\dname}, which can serve as a new benchmark.
-We test several keyphrase extraction baselines on our data and show their results.
+To stimulate this pursuit, we present here the first dataset for the task, \textit{\dname}, which can serve as a new benchmark, and test multiple keyphrase extraction baselines on our data.
+In addition, we provide a brief, yet comprehensive, literature review of the task.